wells-wood-research/de-stress/README.md

 docker run -it --rm --env-file .env-headless -v /absolute/path/to/de-stress/dependencies_for_de-stress/:/dependencies_for_de-stress -v /absolute/path/to/input_path/:/input_path de-stress-big-structure:latest poetry run headless_destress /input_path
 ```

 You can change the settings in the .env-headless file to change the max run time, number of CPUs used and the batch size for the runs.
-Once this docker command has ran, a CSV file called design_data.csv will be saved in the input path which has the DE-STRESS metric for the set of PDB files.
-Also a logging.txt file is saved in the same folder.
+Once this docker command has finished running, a CSV file called design_data.csv will be saved in the input path which contains all of the DE-STRESS metrics for the set of PDB files.
+In addition to this, a logging.txt file is saved in the same folder.

 ## Local install of the DE-STRESS web server